- Savonia University of Applied Sciences

 Philemon Nkwentie comes from Cameroon and is a Nursing student. - I choose Savonia because I believe it is one of the largest and most adaptable Universities of Applied Sciences in Finland.
 Savonia also has many international partners and they are offering the Nursing degree program in English.
 I believe Savonia would give me an opportunity to transform myself and unleash my potentials.

 All eligible applicants are required to complete the pretask without specific invitation.
-Pretask includes questions (multiple-choice and short essays) based on the article.
+Part of the questions are based on the article.
 Pretask tests also applicants’ proficiency in written English.

-Instructions for pretask and the article will be published on Savonia UAS website when the application period starts on 9 January 2019.
+Instructions for the pretask and the article will be published on Savonia UAS website when the application period starts on 8 January 2020.

-Pretask must be attached to the application form in www.studyinfo.fi by 30 January 2019 at 3:00 p.m.
+Pretask must be uploaded to the application form in www.studyinfo.fi by 29 January 2020 at 3:00 p.m.
 Finnish time.
 It is not possible to submit the pretask after the deadline.
-Applicants must also attach a recent photo of themselves, preferably a portrait, to the application form.
+Applicants must also upload to the application form a recent photo of themselves, preferably a portrait.
 The photo will be used during the possible interview.